romoloman/TelemetryDashboard/README.md

 ## Usage

-After uploading the code and connecting the FrSky receiver correctly (ensure the receiver is powered and connected to your radio), the display should power on and begin showing telemetry data as it is received.
+After uploading the code and connecting the display to the FrSky module correctly (ensure the receiver is powered and connected to your radio), the display should power on and begin showing telemetry data as it is received.
+You can scroll the display on the left or on the right to display different telemetry screens

 Make sure your FrSky receiver is configured to output telemetry and that your radio is powered on and bound.